sgluege/climbing-training-resources/create_own_program_mini-course.md

 BUT if you are overwhelmed (and a LOT of people are overwhelmed by all of this) and you don’t want to make a plan for yourself, I totally get it.
 This stuff is hard.

-And I’m here to help you out.

-​Check out my Bouldering Training Program​

 Like I said, it’s all laid out for you, step by step, cycle by cycle, session by session.

 And just because we’re on the last day of the mini-course, don’t think you’re rid of me yet!
 I’ll be back with another bonus email tomorrow with something special for you, so stay tuned for that.

-Until then,

-Matt